What Our Students Say

 "As someone who has absolutely no navigational skills whatsoever, it can be extremely challenging to find my way around an unknown area, especially one in a foreign country.
 When I first got to Suffolk University Madrid Campus, I remember thinking that getting around the city would take me the entire semester.
 Much to my surprise, it only took me about a week and a half to figure out how to use public transportation, and now I go everywhere by metro or bus.
 This past semester I had one morning class and one afternoon class every day.
 During the time between my classes, I’d get coffee and do my homework.
 For the most part the cafés are fairly quiet, which make them a good place to get homework done or study."

 "When going to Spain and across Europe, I recommend that you get out of your comfort zone, talk to as many people you can and make new friends.
-These memories you are going to have will be amazing and even better if you can share them with others.
-You also need to be smart and stay safe.
-Being in another country is super fun, but you got to always respect the rules or you could get into trouble."
+These memories you are going to have will be amazing and even better if you can share them with others."

 "During my time at SUMC I have had the chance to take a lot of interesting classes that were directly focused on my business major.
 The professors who teach at Suffolk University Spain all have incredible backgrounds in their fields and have been some of the best professors that I’ve ever had.
 It’s hard to choose a favorite class or professor that I’ve had during my year in Spain, but I can honestly say that I have never felt so much respect in a classroom or genuinely enjoyed my classes as I have here.
 I am excited to come back next year to continue learning from all my favorite professors even more."